MagTek-PaulDeignan/MagTekDocs/docs/Hardware/CardReaders/DFIIPED/DynaFlexIIPEDInstallationandOperationManual.md

 -   Determine device orientation.
 The device supports all four orientations.
 -   Review any additional requirements from other agencies, such as PCI and EMV solution certification requirements, safety ordinances, and so on, which may introduce additional constraints to the design.

-Overall dimensions of the device are shown in **Figure 12** and **Figure 13**.
+Overall dimensions of the device are shown in **Figure 38** and **Figure 39**.
 On request, MagTek can provide a 3D model of the device’s envelope to assist with the mechanical portion of solution design.
 MagTek strongly recommends building and testing prototypes with actual devices before finalizing the solution design.

 ![A drawing of a computer Description automatically generated](<DynaFlex II PED Images/cadc51b3f0ee4a3d86719f41ec11b756.JPG>)

-Figure 2 – DynaFlex II Kiosk Models Overall Dimensions
+Figure 38 – DynaFlex II Kiosk Models Overall Dimensions

-The screw hole placement on the bottom of DynaFlex II Kiosk models is detailed in **Figure 13**.
+The screw hole placement on the bottom of DynaFlex II Kiosk models is detailed in **Figure 39**.
 The holes are designed to accommodate screw size **M4 x 0.7mm** and a maximum screw depth of 0.315 inches (8mm).
 The recommended torque range for installing the screws is 20 to 22 in-lbs.
 (2.3 to 2.5 N-m).

 ![A diagram of a device Description automatically generated](<DynaFlex II PED Images/57e20c21311b25263d69b0612c0ee4d0.jpeg>)

-Figure 4 – DynaFlex II Kiosk Models Mounting Hole Locations
+Figure 39 – DynaFlex II Kiosk Models Mounting Hole Locations

 When designing an enclosure or mounting bracket, make sure there is adequate clearance for cardholders to swipe, insert, and tap.
 If the solution design includes metal objects anywhere near the device, including metal enclosures, ensure that at all points the metal is no further forward than 15mm below the top face of the device.
 Proximity to metal can adversely affect the device’s performance.

 ![](<DynaFlex II PED Images/a3bfa6ff455e43de3907e3c781d0e291.png>)

-Figure 14 - Unobstructed View of Card Insertion Slot, Swipe Path and Contactless Landing Zone**
+**Figure 310 - Unobstructed View of Card Insertion Slot, Swipe Path and Contactless Landing Zone**

 As a security measure, the device must be installed such that cardholders have a full, unobstructed view of the housing around the card insertion slot opening (“entry zone”) and MSR swipe path prior to insertion or swipe (see

-Figure 15**).
+**Figure 310**).
 This is to allow cardholders to easily detect suspicious objects in or around the swipe path and card slot entry, such as bugs / skimmers / tapping mechanisms, and their wires or antennas.
 Be sure to select an installation height and mounting angle that meet this requirement.

 ### How to Mount the Charging Station

-To mount the optional charging station to a countertop using the four adhesive mounting strips on the underside of the charging station (see **Figure 17)**, follow these steps:
+To mount the optional charging station to a countertop using the four adhesive mounting strips on the underside of the charging station (see **Figure 312)**, follow these steps:

 1. Determine where the charging station will be placed.
     1. Remove the adhesive strip protective film, ensure the mounting surface is a clean, smooth, and flat surface.
 It is important to avoid rough, dirty, or uneven surfaces.